How to innovate in finance, future trends & challenges according to Bjorn Cumps

 Bjorn Cumps - "Of course, buying a mortgage shouldn’t be the same as ordering something on Amazon...that’s dangerous.
 The service could be processed in a second, we know that.
 But studies show that customers have more trust when the process lasts longer, even if it’s not needed."

-As you’ll learn from successful fintech gamification examples, the role of gamification is not to build a game.
-Its purpose is to make the current action, in this case, banking more intuitive, interesting and fun!
+As you’ll learn from successful fintech gamification examples, the role of gamification is not to turn banking into a game.
+Its purpose is to make financial management more intuitive and engaging, ensuring that the "boring" parts of finance are handled with the same care and interaction quality as a premium consumer app.

 Two sides of the gamification coin - Pros & Cons

 You can see this in fintech apps like Revolut, Cake, or in traditional banking apps like BBVA.
-Across the board, gamification has boosted app engagement and retention.
+Across the board, gamification in finance has boosted app engagement and retention.
+This is particularly visible in emerging markets like South America, where mobile-first fintech adoption is skyrocketing among previously unbanked populations.
 However, Bjorn points out that to achieve success, you must have the right gamification strategy.

 How NOT to do gamification